immutable/contracts/audits/token/202312-threat-model-preset-erc1155.md

 - Minting should be restricted to addresses that were granted the `minter` role

-- Only allow operators should be able to modify and assign roles to addresses for administering the collection on chain
+- Only allowed operators should be able to modify and assign roles to addresses for administering the collection on chain

 - Contracts should not be upgradeable to prevent external developers from getting around royalty requirements